 Roger Thomson, DVM, Milk Quality Consultant

 The milking system is the heart of any dairy operation, and requires a lot of consideration!
-Dr. Thomson will talk about the design and analysis of a milking system, including some reasons a producer might consider changing the milking system, frequency of evaluation, and basic system design.
-He will also cover regular maintenance concerns and will discuss the National Mastitis Council's analysis fundamentals and goals.
+Dr. Thomson discussed the design and analysis of a milking system, including some reasons a producer might consider changing the milking system, frequency of evaluation, and basic system design.
+He also covered regular maintenance concerns and discussed the National Mastitis Council's analysis fundamentals and goals.

 Ray Nebel, Select Sires

 Many dairies experience difficulty in their reproduction programs, and a wide range of factors can affect reproductive success in a herd.
 In this session, Ray Nebel took a look at some of the factors that affect reproduction on dairies, including labor, nutrition, environment, and the cow herself.
 He also discussed how you can find and fix problems that could be affecting the success of your reproduction program.

 With so many variables affecting the quality of silage, it can be difficult to manage the fermentation process to produce an optimal feed.
 Dr. Kung covered the general factors which affect forage quality, the basic types of silage fermentation, factors that affect fermentation and silage stability, and some management practices to help in attaining high feeding value.

 Vaccines are a vital part of maintaining the health and well-being of a dairy herd, but have you ever wondered about what makes them work?
 Dr. Grooms covered some of the basics of vaccinology, including basic immunology and how vaccines work, as well as the different types of vaccines and important considerations for designing and implementing a vaccine program for your farm.